crajcan/the_rust_programming_language/notes.md

 **Follow up**: So when are `ref` and `ref mut` used for in destructuring?
 Use them to destructure The `&StringHolder` and avoid using `as_ref` in `chapter_18/src/main.rs#borrow_nested_data_that_is_owned`

 It turns out we need to use `ref` when destructuring to get a reference into nested date of an _owned_ value.
-When the value is borrowed, we can get a reference into its nested data for free--we're just copying references.
+When the value is borrowed, we can get a reference into its nested data by providing a non-reference pattern, because of _match ergonomics_.

 #### Ignoring Entire Values With _